norman-brooks/Python_Course_Projects/README.md

 Created 2 classes that inherit from another class.
 Each "child" class has 2 of their own attributes

 Inheritance Challenge
-On this program we create a child class that inherits functionality from a parent class
+On this program I created a child class that inherits functionality from a parent class

+Polymorphism Submission Assignment
+On this assignment I created 2 classes that inherit from another class.
+Each child class has at least 2 of their own attributes.
+There is a method function on the parent class.